Download Careers360 App

 Passage:

-Oftentimes the secondary effects seem to belong to an entirely different sphere of society.
-When first industrialized — using coal, oil, or gas for factories that brought untold wealth — they did not foresee how great an ecological price the success of these processes would demand.
-The notion of environmental control, which began in the United States, which came to include metropolitan areas like Phoenix and Las Vegas, was first explored when Carters first started thinking about the issues in the early 1990s.
+Oftentimes, the secondary effects seem to belong to an entirely different sphere of society.
+When first industrialised — using coal, oil, or gas for factories that brought untold wealth — they did not foresee how great an ecological price the success of these processes would demand.
+The notion of environmental control, which began in the United States which came to include metropolitan areas like Phoenix and Las Vegas, was first explored when Carters first started thinking about the issues in the early 1990s.

 Sometimes the unintended consequences come about when consumers use an invention in a surprising way.
 Edison famously thought his photograph, when he invented the phonograph, would help businessmen make records of their speeches.
 But it was quickly discovered that Edison’s original intention was subverted when he discovered a much larger audience willing to buy for musical recordings made on phonographs.
 The rest of the world appreciated this quite differently.
 By 1910, the need for jazz music was so huge that Edison thought phonograph records could revolutionize the entire recording business.
 Edison even thought he could change the world by transforming his business into a major public asset.